sajansshergill/ethical-price-tracker/README.md

 # Ethical Price Tracker

-Track prices from a public website (BooksToScrape), store historical prices, and build a dashboard to monitor trends and detect drops — all done ethically and programmatically.
+This project tracks book prices over time from [BooksToScrape](http://books.toscrape.com/) — a public sandbox site built for scraping practice.
+It ethically collects product data using Python, Selenium, and BeautifulSoup, stores it in SQLite, and visualizes trends with Streamlit.

+---

+## ✅ Features

+- 🔍 Scrapes book prices, availability, and product links
+- 🧠 Simulates real-world price changes for testing trends
+- 💾 Stores timestamped data in CSV and SQLite
+- 📊 Visualizes price history per book using Streamlit
+- ✅ Clean, ethical, and modular code structure

+---

-✅ Problem Statement
+## ✅ Problem Statement

 How can we ethically track product prices over time to analyze pricing trends and notify users of drops — while respecting website usage policies and ensuring clean, scalable data handling?